PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version)

 \paragraphb{Bounding complexity of offloaded code} While \name's interface and ISA already limit the \emph{types} of computation than can be performed per iteration, \name also needs to limit the \emph{amount} of computation per iteration to ensure the operations offloaded to \name accelerators remain memory-centric.
-To this end, \name's offload engine analyzes the generated ISA for the iterator to determine the time required to execute computational logic ($t_c$) and the time required to perform the single data load at the beginning of the iteration ($t_d$). \name exploits the known execution time of its accelerators in terms of time per compute instruction, $t_i$, to determine $t_c = t_i \cdot N$, where $N$ is the number of instructions per iteration.
-The CPU node offloads the iterator execution only if $t_c < \eta \cdot t_d$, where $\eta$ is a predefined accelerator-specific threshold.
-As we will show in \S\ref{ssec:acc_design}, the choice of $\eta$ allows \name to not only lower-bound the utilization for its processing units but also ensure processing never becomes a bottleneck for pointer traversals.
+To this end, \name's dispatch engine analyzes the generated ISA for the iterator to determine the time required to execute computational logic ($t_c$) and the time required to perform the single data load at the beginning of the iteration ($t_d$). \name exploits the known execution time of its accelerators in terms of time per compute instruction, $t_i$, to determine $t_c = t_i \cdot N$, where $N$ is the number of instructions per iteration.
+The CPU node offloads the iterator execution only if $t_c \leq \eta \cdot t_d$, where $\eta$ is a predefined accelerator-specific threshold.
+Note that since we only want to offload memory-centric operations, $\eta \leq 1$.
+As we will show in \S\ref{ssec:architecture}, the choice of $\eta$ allows \name to maximize the memory bandwidth utilization and ensure processing never becomes a bottleneck for pointer traversals.

-\paragraphb{Issuing network requests to accelerator} Once the offload engine decides to offload an iterator execution, it encapsulates the ISA instructions (\code{code}) along with the initial value of \code{cur\_ptr} and \code{scratch\_pad} (as initialized by \code{init()}) into a network request.
-It then issues the request, leaving the network to determine which memory node it should be forwarded to (\S\ref{sec:distributed}).
-To recover from congestion-related issues like packet drops, the offload engine embeds a request identifier (ID) comprising the CPU node ID and a local request counter in the request packets, maintains a timer per request, and retransmits requests on timeout.
+\paragraphb{Issuing network requests to accelerator} Once the dispatch engine decides to offload an iterator execution, it encapsulates the ISA instructions (\code{code}) along with the initial value of \code{cur\_ptr} and \code{scratch\_pad} (initialized by \code{init()}) into a network request.
+It issues the request, leaving the network to determine which memory node it should be forwarded to (\S\ref{sec:distributed}).
+To recover from packet drops, the dispatch engine embeds a request ID with the CPU node ID and a local request counter in the request packets, maintains a timer per request, and transparently retransmits requests on timeout.